evz/video-processor/README.md

 in the git history for this repo, you'll notice that I was using OpenCV to extract the frames at first.
 The problem I had with that was that, for my videos in particular, OpenCV would end up not extracting all of the frames in an individual file.
-This seems to have something to do with the video codec that is used to encode the files on my little security camera system doesn't have very good metadata so any open source tool just gets garbage in.
+This seems to have something to do with the fact that the video codec that is used to encode the files on my little security camera system doesn't have very good metadata so any open source tool just gets garbage in.

 I did find that `ffmpeg` could extract all the frames if you gave it the correct incantations but it was always limited since you can only run it in one